anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 one which is *self-aware* about its doubled nature.
 The name of this new shape is **unhappy consciousness**.

+---

+<blockquote class="epigraph">For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.<footer>Ecclesiastes 1:18</footer></blockquote>

 #### Unhappy Consciousness {#unhappy}

 The unhappiness of this stage in the development of self-consciousness is easy